hanhanwu/Basic_But_Useful/RA_command_lines.md

 * `reticulate::py_discover_config()`
 * If `keras::is_keras_available()` will return TRUE, then you are good to go
 ### How to install Spark on Windows
-* `pip install pyspark`, but only this step is far from enough
+* `pip install pyspark`, but only this step is far from being enough
 * Download the lastest stable Spark release from http://spark.apache.org/downloads.html
   * Add environment variable similar to "SPARK_HOME=C:\somewhere\spark-2.1.0-bin-hadoop2.7"
 * Download Java for windows from https://www.oracle.com/technetwork/java/javase/downloads/index.html